SirGsusFreak/Village-Defense/README.md

 ## How to Play
 - Start the game
-- control with W, S, A, D
+- Control with W, S, A, D
-- right click on mouse to use weapon
+- Right click on mouse to use weapon
 - Survive all enemy waves to protect your village and win the game.

 ## Development